Skip to content

 Forwarding HTML Attributes

 In addition to the options below in the component's API section, you can specify any HTML attribute you like.
-All attributes that don't interfere with the API of the React component are forwarded to:
+All attributes that don't interfere with the API of the React component and that aren't filtered out by transferProps helper are forwarded to:

 • the root <nav> HTML element in case of Tabs component